8bit-Partha/hopwise_RAG/README.md

 has enough.
 Every step is logged and shown, so the reasoning is auditable, not just the final answer.

-This reuses the same agentic architecture as [SentinelRAG](../sentinelrag) (a cybersecurity-domain version of the same idea) — the ingestion, chunking, embedding, hybrid retrieval, re-ranking, and agent-loop code are unchanged.
-What's different here is entirely the domain: the corpus, the three tools, the system prompt, and the eval questions.

 ## Why this needs multiple hops

 A single-hop RAG system answers with one search.
 That's fine for